Eli-Chandler/RESTGPT/prompt.md

 You should generate a response based on the given input.
 You should try to best approximate what a real webserver would response with.
 Please avoid using "example" data, as it makes the response less realistic, for example do not use "John Doe", "Product A", "Service 1", or "abcxyz123" as tokens, keys, ids, etc. every concept should be concrete like a real website.

 You should return a response in the following format:

 Requests prefixed with /api/ should return a JSON response, all other requests should return HTML.
 HTML pages should link to CSS and JS files, and should be styled with CSS.
-They should also link to other pages, and use javascript with api endpoints if necessary
+They should also link to other pages, and use javascript with api endpoints if necessary Use bootstrap to make the pages look nice

 $$$ BEGIN JSON $$$
 ```json